Daniele Dessena: Cagliari

 Having made only eight appearances in 2011–12 during the first part of the season for Sampdoria in Serie B, Dessena was loaned to Serie A club Cagliari in January for the remainder of the season.
 He made 12 appearances and scored 1 goal.
 After impressing during his 6-month loan spell, he joined Cagliari on a permanent deal in July 2012.

-In the 2012–13 season he totalled 31 appearances and three goals under managers Massimo Ficcadenti and Ivo Pulga.
+In the 2012–13 season, he made 31 appearances and scored three goals under managers Massimo Ficcadenti and Ivo Pulga.

-In the 2013–14 season he was deployed more frequently in a holding midfield position under new manager Luis Diego López.
-In February 2014, Dessena wore special rainbow laces against Inter Milan in support of Paddy Powers #Allacciamoli campaign to combat homophobia in football.
+In the 2013–14 season, he was deployed more frequently in a holding midfield position under the new manager Luis Diego López.

 Brescia

 On 10 January 2019, Dessena signed with Serie B club Brescia.

 Pescara

 On 1 February 2021, Dessena signed with Serie B club Pescara.

 Serie C

 On 20 July 2021, he signed with Virtus Entella.
 On 1 February 2023, Dessena moved on loan to Olbia, with an obligation to buy.
+He retired in June 2024.